John Scott (Canadian artist): Career

 Scott's work has been the subject of numerous solo exhibitions and included in many group shows, both in Canada and abroad, including a 12-year retrospective titled John Scott: Edge City, curated by Joan Murray for the Robert McLaughlin Gallery in Oshawa in 1994, and in 1997, John Scott: Engines of Anxiety, a two-venue solo exhibition curated by David Liss at the Gallery of the Saidye Bronfman Centre for the Arts and the Montreal Museum of Fine Arts.
 These shows culminated in Dark Commander: The Art of John Scott, a 40-year retrospective organized by associate director Daniel Strong for The Falconer Gallery at Grinnell College in Iowa in 2014 with a major, 50-page book catalogue.
 This two-part exhibition travelled to McMaster Museum of Art (the first half) and the Art Gallery of Hamilton (the second half) in 2015-2016.

 His work is in the collections of the Museum of Modern Art, New York, the National Gallery of Canada, Ottawa, and many other institutions.
 In 2002, he co-authored Shiva`s Really Scary Gifts of his cocktail napkin drawings, with Ann MacDonald of the Doris McCarthy Gallery, Toronto.

 In 2000, Scott was awarded the inaugural Governor General's Award in Visual and Media Arts.
-He is represented by Nicholas Metivier Gallery.
+He is represented by the Nicholas Metivier Gallery.

 Scott died in Toronto, Ontario, on February 17, 2022, at the age of 71.

+Legacy

+John Scott: Firestorm, guest curated by John O'Brian, presented the work made by Scott from the 1980s through the 2010s at the McMichael Canadian Art Collection in 2024.